 Along the shoreline of the lake, people can sit at tables and have a drink or a light lunch.
 There are also grassy areas and a splash fountain for kids to play.
 It would be the perfect place for a picnic or even a relaxing afternoon siesta in the grass.

 While Vienna was one of the highlights of Austria for me, my husband, Damon, particularly liked Mondsee.
 If you are looking to escape the larger cities and the crowds, it is definitely a great Austrian alternative to Vienna or Salzburg.
-Even if you only decide to spend an hour or so, it is worth the slight detour to see this charming town!
+Even if you only decide to spend an hour or so, Mondsee, Austria is worth the slight detour to experience the lakeside charm!